peterm95018/nodejs-leaflet/README.md

 # nodejs-leaflet
 A simple ExpressJS app that includes a Leaflet example.
 This is a modified lesson from a Udemy class I was taking.
 It uses the jade templating language and pulls in Bootstrap and Mapbox libraries.

-To make it more useful, I changed the local authentication to use our LDAP.
+In October 2015, to make it more useful, I changed the local authentication to use our LDAP and CruzID Blue process.
+Upon successful authentication, we drop the authenticated user on a "profile" page that outputs their LDAP object info.

 The mapbox library and token is for a version of my styled mobile map.
 Displays the standard map using OSM data that is themed for UC Santa Cruz.
 More about the Mapbox theming is found at http://petermcmillan.com/